 Who benefits?
 Our clients!
 Great rewards, lower fees and products that are actually tech-native (meaning bookkeeping is a lot easier, something we care about).

 Do we recommend Brex or Stripe?

 Brex Card - the best option for funded, early-stage companies.
-With a generous spending limit based on the company’s funding and performance, and no personal guarantee, it’s truly built for the Silicon Valley-style startup.
-Kruze Consulting clients can get a HUGE deal from Brex - 50,000 points for signing up now through Kruze.
-That’s basically $500 worth of rewards - get it now!
+The With a generous spending limit based on the company’s funding and performance, and no personal guarantee, it’s truly built for the Silicon Valley-style startup.
+Kruze Consulting clients can get a HUGE deal from Brex – a 125,000 point sign-up bonus after depositing $500,000 into a Brex business account and an additional 25,000 point sign-up bonus after spending $10,000 on Brex card(s).
+Sign up now through Kruze.

-Stripe Credit Card - likely a good option for companies already using Stripe, since the credit history is based on the Stripe fund flows (and also since they require your company to already have an account.)
-We’ll be able to more firmly recommend and discuss this product after some of our clients start using it (we already have several who want to try it).
-Stay tuned!
+Stripe Credit Card - likely a good option for companies already aggressively using Stripe, since the credit history is based on the Stripe fund flows (and also since they require your company to already have an account.)
+The few clients we have who are using it are all building their apps onto the Stripe ecosystem, and therefore this card is a good fit for them.

 Want a detailed review of the best credit cards for startups?
 Click here to read our breakdown of the top players we see our clients using.
 We list out the pros and cons of each of the cards we see with major market share.